 AS Paris 1 is an affiliated member of the Fédération Française du Sport Universitaire and coordinates a wide range of sporting competitions at all levels.
-You can consult the programmes and results on the Lique Paris Île-de-France du Sport Universitaire (LIFSU) website.
+You can consult the programmes and results on the Ligue Paris Île-de-France du Sport Universitaire (LIFSU) website.
 Competitions generally take place during the 1st week of November.
 You have to be a member of the sports association at the time of the first competition in order to participate.

-Meetings take place on Thursday afternoons and/ or evenings and you should therefore take this into consideration when choosing you seminar slots.
+Meetings take place on Thursday afternoons and you should therefore take this into consideration when choosing you seminar slots.

 There are also internship opportunities, festivals, and skiing trips organised in partnership with the UEFAPS that take place throughout the year starting during the first semester.
 In addition to this, interuniversity sports tournaments take place in France and abroad.
+Visit the AS Paris 1 website to find out more about the events available.